The Distributed Object Computing (DOC) Group is a distributed research

 and example applications for most of these middleware platforms and

-You can download a list of the projects we're currently working on here.
+download a list of the projects we're currently working on here.

 - ACE, which